Bauchi Nigeria Travel Guide

 March-April, October: Fewer crowds, potential lower prices, but hot or post-rain.

 The wet season extends from May to September.
 This time brings significant precipitation and higher humidity.
 Temperatures during the wet season are generally milder, averaging 25°C (77°F) to 30°C (86°F).
 Bauchi receives an average annual rainfall of around 1,000 mm (39 inches), with most of this precipitation occurring during the wet months.
-Expect lush green landscapes in this timeframe, a stark contrast to the dry, dusty appearance of the dry season.
+Expect lush green landscapes during this period, a stark contrast to the dry, dusty appearance of the dry season.